All Collections

 After the guest completes the portal, Autohost will score the reservation on a color scale from green (least risk) to yellow, orange, or red (highest risk).
 Autohost will also determine whether the reservation can be automatically verified or whether it requires manual review.

-If a reservation is marked red, Hospitable will block the booking as Autohost has communicated high confidence that the booking is fraudulent.
+If a reservation is marked red, Hospitable will block the booking as Autohost has communicated high confidence that the booking is fraudulent or dangerous.
 In our experience, fraud is more often seen on last-minute reservations, so all last-minute reservations are flagged for manual review by Hospitable's Direct support team.

 As soon as the reservation is verified, either automatically or following manual review, Hospitable will notify you that you can take action.
 If you have enabled Instant Book and the reservation is scored as a green risk, it will be automatically accepted at that point.